JASchilz/AnkiSyncDuolingo/README.md

 ![Open the "Sync Duolingo" dialog](docs/sync_duolingo.png)

 If it's your first time using the addon, `Duolingo Sync` will ask your permission to create its custom note type.
-Then it will ask for your Duolingo credentials.

-`Duolingo Sync` will only pull in Duolingo words that you've learned.
+`Duolingo Sync` will then ask for your Duolingo credentials.
+The addon will only sync in Duolingo words that you've already learned.
 As you learn more words in Duolingo, use the `Sync Duolingo` tool again to pull those new words into Anki.

 ### Managing Notes